dcai-course/dcai-course/_lectures/dataset-creation-curation.md

 CROWDLAB uses a similar weighted aggregation to estimate the overall quality of each annotator.
 Here the annotator's deviations from consensus labels are adjusted by our confidence in these consensus labels based in part on the classifier's probabilistic predictions.
 See the CROWDLAB paper for details [[GTM22]](#GTM22).

+# Lab

+A hands-on lab assignment to accompany this lecture is available in the [dcai-lab repository](https://github.com/dcai-course/dcai-lab).
+The assignment, found in the notebook [dataset_curation/Lab -- Dataset Curation with Multiple Annotators](https://github.com/dcai-course/dcai-lab/blob/master/dataset_curation/Lab%20-%20Dataset%20Curation.ipynb), is to analyze an already collected dataset labeled by multiple annotators.

 # References